 - How you want to learn and grow.

 - All your skills and strengths.
 Market any skills you’ve developed, not necessarily from a traditional job but in any other areas of life.

 If you are looking for some invaluable tips on how to make your resume stand out, please read this post on how to get your resume seen.

 It’s very important for women to be economically independent.
 Don’t hesitate to aspire to get a job even if you’ve never worked before.
-World wide, there is a huge gender gap in economic opportunities and participation.
-Based on a report by World economic Forum, it will take more than 250 years to bridge the existing gender gap in economic contribution.
+Worldwide, there is a huge gender gap in economic opportunities and participation.
+Based on a report by the World Economic Forum, it will take more than 250 years to bridge the existing gender gap in economic contribution.
 Please read the following posts for better contexts:

 A lot has been changed in the world since I posted this article.
 Unemployment rates are on the rise worldwide after the COVID 19 outbreak.
 Many people were laid off in the last three months – because of the downsizing or shut down of companies.
 If you have been laid off and are desperately looking for a new job, please don’t ignore self-care and personal growth.